What is Medical Oncology?

 How many questions can I ask the expert?

 Patients may ask a maximum of five questions.
 This is to ensure that the expert has sufficient time to devote to each question.
 All questions must be finalized before we reach out to the expert to review your case, and additional questions cannot be added once your case is underway.
 Please note that there is no direct phone conversation with the expert, so it is important that you submit all of your questions at the start of your case.

 What should I expect to receive once my second opinion is complete?

 You will receive a notification when your second opinion has been completed and is ready for your review.
 The second opinion will be in written form.
-After you have reviewed the second opinion, a Grand Rounds clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.
+After you have reviewed the second opinion, an Included Health Clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.

 What if I have follow-up questions for the expert after I have reviewed my second opinion?

-If you have a clarifying question about an expert’s response to one of the questions in your second opinion, and the Grand Rounds clinician is unable to address it, then the Grand Rounds clinician can contact the expert to request additional clarification.
+If you have a clarifying question about an expert’s response to one of the questions in your second opinion, and the Included Health Clinician is unable to address it, then the Included Health Clinician can contact the expert to request additional clarification.
 Please note that we cannot guarantee that the expert will be available to answer your follow-up question(s).
 Any such question must be posed to the expert within five business days of when the completed second opinion was made available to you, and you may ask a maximum of three clarifying questions.
 Please note that you may not introduce any new questions, only clarifying questions.
-Grand Rounds can also help you to arrange a visit with the expert if needed.
+Included Health can also help you to arrange a visit with the expert if needed.